simply-nicky/pyrost/docs/reference/cxi_ref.rst

 .. note::

-    You can save protocol to an INI file with :func:`pyrost.Protocol.export_ini` and import protocol from INI file with :func:`pyrost.Protocol.import_ini`.
+    You can save protocol to an INI file with :func:`pyrost.CXIProtocol.export_ini` and import protocol from INI file with :func:`pyrost.CXIProtocol.import_ini`.

 The default protocol can be accessed with :func:`pyrost.cxi_protocol`.
 The protocol is given by: